JHBHT/Bayes-Law-Maths-Fair/README.md

 The objective of this project is a create a population class with cofigurable characteristics to model the validity of the test in each scenario.

 Population attributes:

--size\n
+-size

-  Size of the population. type: int\n
+  Size of the population. type: int

--prevelance\n
+-prevelance

-  prevalance of disease. type: float\n
+  prevalance of disease. type: float

--accuracy\n
+-accuracy

-  accuracy of test. type: float\n
+  accuracy of test. type: float